Credentials Protection and Management

 Applies To: Windows Server 2012 R2

-This topic for the IT professional discusses features and methods available in Windows Server 2012 R2 and Windows 8.1 for credential protection and domain authentication controls to reduce credential theft.
+This topic for the IT professional discusses features and methods introduced in Windows Server 2012 R2 and Windows 8.1 for credential protection and domain authentication controls to reduce credential theft.

 For more information, see What's New in Remote Desktop Services in Windows Server 2012 R2.